linuxforphp/docker-gitlab-ci/php/README.md

 Check the [Example projects](https://github.com/linuxforphp/docker-gitlab-ci/tree/master/examples)

 ## PHP modules
-All major modules are enabled by default (compiled-in) and some are installed using PECL
+All major modules are enabled by default (compiled-in) and some are installed using PECL.

 ### Compiled-in modules
 ```